gocd/kubernetes-elastic-agents/docs/configure_cluster_profile.md

    Otherwise, the plugin of one GoCD server will end up terminating pods started by the plugin in the other GoCD servers.

 1. Specify `Security token`.
-This should be a Kubernetes API token with the following permissions:
+This should be a Kubernetes API token linked to a service account which has the following permissions:

    | Resource       | Actions |